Traditional Educational Pathways Have Already Been Disrupted

 Not surprisingly, at least some leaders in higher education remain skeptical about the move to partner with private providers to offer on-demand and timely training to students.
 As emphasized by the report, many people working in higher education still believe that shifting focus to vocational training is not part of the university’s mandate.
 There are further concerns about an expanding credential system.
 But this doesn’t mean that the move to partner with outside providers to ensure students have the skills they need when they graduate and for years to come doesn’t have supporters at the college and university level.

 As stated in On-Ramps and Off-Ramps, there is even a strong sense, among some supporters, that these new public-private partnerships might do something that higher education has yet to accomplish: make higher education more accessible to people regardless of their income, race, or gender.
-As the authors write, “Supporters say alternative credentials could chip away at barriers to the middle class.
-For example, they could help more prospective college students bypass the traditional degree to get a well-paying job.
-Ideally, the pathway also offers an affordable start on a college-level education, with less risk of failing to graduate or defaulting on loans, national crises that disproportionately affect black, Latino and low-income students.”
+As the authors write, “Supporters say alternative credentials could chip away at barriers to the middle class.”
+The authors add that Black, Latino, and low-income students may have the most to gain from this shift.

 As a case in point, consider the MITx MicroMasters.
 The MITx program, which was launched last year, enables students to complete six MIT courses online in a MOOC.
 The total cost of the MITx MicroMasters is just over $1,000.
 Comparatively, completing the same courses on campus will cost approximately $70,000.
 More importantly, if a student completes all their courses successfully and passes the required exams, they can go on to complete a master’s degree on the MIT campus or, as recently announced, apply the credits towards a master’s degree offered at the Harvard Extension School.
 Students who opt to complete a master’s at Harvard rather than MIT have another advantage: The ability to earn a prestigious graduate degree without a residential requirement that may also result in lost wages if the leaner is already a working professional.